-The Karakoram Highway has so many unique aspects about it that it deserves a blog entry in its own right, but in a nutshell it is often described as the most epic road trip ever – a branch of the ancient Silk Road that has been trod by traders, warriors and pilgrims for a millennia.
+The Karakoram Highway has so many unique aspects about it that it deserves a blog entry in its own right, but in a nutshell, it is often described as the most epic road trip ever – a branch of the ancient Silk Road that has been trodden by traders, warriors and pilgrims for millennia.
 It became fabled after Marco Polo travelled it and introduced it to the world in the 14th Century.

-A pivotal crossroad between the Indian Subcontinent, the Middle East and Central Asia is has been been an important corridor for many things, including the spread of Islam (to the east) and Buddhism (to the north)
+A pivotal crossroad between the Indian Subcontinent, the Middle East and Central Asia, it has been an important corridor for many things, including the spread of Islam (to the east) and Buddhism (to the north).

 The Karakoram Highway traverses the 3 greatest mountain ranges on the planet; the Himalayas, the Karakoram and the Hindu Kush.
 It is one of only a very few routes that actually cross the Himalayas.

 The coming together of these great mountain ranges as the Eurasian and Indian plates collide means Northern Pakistan is home to many of the world’s largest mountains and has the largest concentration of mountain peaks anywhere on earth.

 The route itself is said to reward the adventurous with a humbling and gratifying experience in one of the world’s most under-appreciated and rarely trod regions.